Summit Gulf Coast

 Chris is an affiliate of the International League of Conservation Photographers.
 The iLCP is a U.S. based non-profit whose mission is to further environmental and cultural conservation through ethical photography.
 This affiliation provides a tremendous opportunity to help deliver great content and also be an advisor on matters large and small.
 He is also a professional advisor for Outdoor Photographer magazine.
 Through collaboration and great communications with the editor of the magazine, there have been countless articles written by Summit Alumni in the magazine over the years.

 No!
 Summit Workshops is available to any photographer, regardless of what brand of camera you use.
-With many thanks to our title partner Sony we will have camera bodies and lenses for loan but you are not required to use that gear or any specific brand.
+We often have camera gear available to borrow, free of charge, but you are not required to use that gear or any specific brand.

 Tuition includes activity fees, location fees, all instruction, planning and logistics.
 It does not cover hotels, travel, and most meals.